All Episodes

 And the Rubio campaign found out who it is.

-At least not on media.
+At least not a media.

-Anyway, all of this, this this ball was put in motion by Carson's campaign with a tweet on CNN.
+Anyway, all of this, this ball was put in motion by Carson's campaign with a tweet on CNN.

 So Cruz goes on and getting the timeline.